☣️ UN 1749 • CLASS 2

 Extinguishing Media

 Do not use water, foam, or CO2.
 Use dry sand, dry chemical powder, or soda ash for small fires.
-Withdraw from large fires.
+Withdraw from large fires when container involvement or violent reaction risk exists.

 PPE Requirements